tlindener/node-voice-engine/README.md

 Third I recommend installing the flac module to lower the cost of STT recognition
 > sudo apt-get install flac -y

+If you are running this on a raspberry pi you also have to change the \_snowboydetect library.
+You can get different prebuild binaries from here: https://github.com/Kitt-AI/snowboy

 Also you need to configure the alsa sound system accordingly: